skid/picksy/README.md

 - Longest word sequence (uninterrupted by tags) vs depth of a node subtree.
 - Number of words in link tags, number of LI tags.

+## Example

+Visit my blog page at [http://discobot.net/en/posts/picksy](http://discobot.net/en/posts/picksy) and you can use the bookmark to extract text from random pages.

 ## License

 [MIT](http://mit-license.org/)